EthanMB1/Grover-algorithm/README.md

-# Grover’s Algorithm — Classical vs Quantum Search
+# Grover’s Algorithm — Classical (Monte Carlo Simulaton) vs Quantum Search

-This repository contains a Python implementation of Grover’s algorithm, alongside a classical brute-force search, developed as part of an MSci Physics programme.
+This repository contains a Python implementation of Grover’s algorithm, alongside a classical brute-force search using a Monte Carlo simulation, developed as part of an MSci Physics programme.

 The project focuses on algorithmic structure, computational complexity, and performance scaling, demonstrating how quantum amplitude amplification